 It's also always a good idea to have strong passwords and multi-factor authentication for your systems and emails.
 This ensures that it is much more difficult for the hacker to force access than if you did not have MFA.

 You can also make sure that you get your programs and software from legitimate sources.
-This may go without saying, but sometimes hackers are so clever at impersonating providers.
+This may go without saying, but sometimes hackers are so good at impersonating providers that you can't distinguish between the real and the imposter.
 Downloading content from a hacked website gives malicious actors direct access to your files and software.